nav-solutions/.github/profile/README.md

 PPP and RTK algorithms.
 It is sort of a modern rewrite of RTKLib, with its own specificities.
 For example, we provide a single solver that can do both, and the API is also compatible with real-time navigation.

+## RINEX CLI (Command line)

+[RINEX-Cli](https://github.com/nav-solutions/rinex-cli) is our post-processing command line application.
+It wraps the RINEX and SP3 parsers, our P.V.T and CGGTTS solvers to allow three major workflows:
+- the Quality Check (Qc) pre-navigation analysis
+- P.V.T solutions solving
+- CGGTTS solutions solving

 ## Other Libraries

 - [GNNS-Protos](https://github.com/nav-solutions/gnss-protos) to decode (and soon encode) GNSS protocols.
 Dedicated to real-time applications.
+- [NTRIP client](https://github.com/nav-solutions/ntrip-client) is a small object that facilitates connecting to NTRIP servers for real-time RTCM messaging.
+It uses `tokio` to handle the socket.

 ## Other tools